Andonome/core/README.md

 # Project Notes

+## Installation

+Dependencies:

+- git
+- git-lfs
+- inkscape
+- pdflatex (lots of packages)

+Install by typing `make`, in the directory, and the Makefile should do the rest.

 ## LaTeX

 This thing's written in LaTeX, a magical document format where you describe the layout to the computer, then the computer does the layout for you.